 About Pittsburgh Revolution

-Photographer Steve Mellon takes several pictures over a brief period of time, then stitches them together in a computer.
+Photographer Steve Mellon takes several pictures in succession, then stitches them together in a computer.